dfir-iris/iris-web/README.md

  - IrisModules are extensions of the core that allow third parties to process data via Iris (eg enrich IOCs with MISP and VT, upload and injection of EVTX into Splunk).

-IrisWeb can work without any modules, but a default ones are preinstalled.
-Head to ``Manage > Modules`` in the UI to see and configure them.
+IrisWeb can work without any modules though defaults ones are preinstalled.
+Head to ``Manage > Modules`` in the UI to configure and enable them.

 ### Run IrisWeb
 The app has 5 dockers:
-- `app - iriswebapp_app`: The core of IrisWeb
+- `app - iriswebapp_app`: Core of IrisWeb
-- `db`: The Postgres database
+- `db`: Postgres database
-- `rabbitmq`: The message broker handling modules tasks
+- `rabbitmq`: Message broker handling modules tasks
 - `worker`: Jobs handler relying on RabbitMq
-- `nginx`: The reverse proxy
+- `nginx`: Reverse proxy

 **To run:**
-1. Clone the repo and cd into it
+1. Get the last release and cd into it
 2. Copy `.env.model` into `.env`
 3. [Optional for non-production] Change the default credentials in the .env file at the root of the project:
-   1. Nginx: you might want to specify your own :
-      1. A pair is provided  in the `./docker/dev_certs` repository, but you might want to change with your own certificate.
+   1. Nginx: you might want to specify your own - A pair is provided  in the `./docker/dev_certs` repository, but you might want to change with your own certificate.
    2. Database credentials: **POSTGRES_PASSWORD** and **DB_PASS** (you can also customise the usernames)
    3. IRIS secrets: **SECRET_KEY** and **SECURITY_PASSWORD_SALT**
 4. Build `docker-compose build`